Michigan City Sioux Falls Billings EBR-1

 The Miners Castle Member is poorly cemented sandstone, eroding easily and subject to frequent collapse or cave-in.
 This layer tends to form sloping cliffs.
 Below it, the Chapel Rock Member is slightly tougher and tends to form caves.

-Visitors can get a very personal view of the Chapel Rock Member from the lake surface, like these kayakers are doing.
+Visitors can get a close personal view of the Chapel Rock Member from the lake surface, like these kayakers are doing.
 When our turn came, we opted for a somewhat less aggressive way to tour the lakeshore.

 With all these rocks and all this erosion, one might expect that it's not a good idea to sail deep-draft boats too close to shore.
 Indeed, Lake Superior has hundreds of shipwrecks.
 We boarded a glass-bottomed boat to look at a few of them.